 Fixed Account Value - the value of the portion of the Premium allocated to the Fixed Account.
-The Fixed Account Value is equal to Premium allocated to the Fixed Account, plus interest credited daily at never less than the Fixed Account Minimum Interest Rate for the Contract per annum, less any partial withdrawals including any Withdrawal Charges on such withdrawals, and any amounts transferred out of the Fixed Account.
+The Fixed Account Value is equal to Premium allocated to the Fixed Account, plus interest credited daily at never less than the Fixed Account Minimum Interest Rate for the Contract per annum, less any partial withdrawals, and any amounts transferred out of the Fixed Account.